rainbowsend/TIE-GCM-PDAF/README.md

   **Example**: `CALIBRATION%LOCALIZATION_TAPERING=1.0`

 ### CALIBRATION%EVERY
-  Controls how often the parameters are co-estimated.
-One indicates, that parameters are co-estimated at every analysis step, two indicates they are indicated every second anlaysis step, and so on.
+  Controls how often the parameters are co-estimated. `1 ` indicates that parameters are co-estimated at every analysis step, `2` indicates they are estimated every second analysis step, and so on.

   **Type**: integer